IamMikeHelsel/2DG/README.md

 ### Notes
 - The map renderer uses simple colored tiles (no external images) at 32×32.
 Swap to Tiled/atlas later.
-- Networking: 20 Hz server tick; client sends directional inputs; server is authoritative.
+- Networking: 20 Hz server tick; client sends directional inputs; server is authoritative with client-side prediction + reconciliation.
+- Controls: Arrow keys or right-click to move, `SPACE` to attack, `E` to open shop, `ENTER` to chat.
+- Performance: Room logs avg/p95 tick every 30s.
+Aim for p95 < 8ms with 12+ players.
+- Colyseus transport: You may see a deprecation warning about `Server({ server: httpServer })`.
+It’s safe for now; migrate to `WebSocketTransport` when convenient.